enrimilan/FOOP-SS2017/README.md

 * The duration of the game is 2 minutes.
 The winner is the longest snake on the field else

-* If some snakes are tied regarding their length, then the snake with the greatest health level wins else

-* If some snakes are tied regarding their health, then the fastest snake wins else

-* If some snakes are tied regarding their speed, then there is no winner for this game
+* If some snakes are tied regarding their length, then it is a draw